SrBrahma/GitHub-Repository-Manager/README.md

 - Search repository by name

 - Fetch repositories on demand - Some devs have hundreds or thousands of repos.
 Instead of fetching all of them on init and displaying all of them together, there could be a \[1..100\], \[101, 200\] tree system, for both on demand fetch and display.

-- Remove cloned from local if it isn't dirty (= not locally diff from github)

 <br/>
 <h2 align="center"> Feel free to open an issue for features requests, problems or questions! </h2>